caas-team/py-kube-downscaler/README.md

     option will match the name of any included resource type (Deployment, StatefulSet, CronJob, ..).

-`--exclude-rollouts`

-:   Exclude specific argo-rollouts resources from downscaling
-    (default: kube-downscaler, downscaler), can also be configured via environment variable `EXCLUDE_ROLLOUTS`.
-Despite its name, this option will match the name of any included resource type (Rollout).

 `--downtime-replicas`

 :   Default value of replicas to downscale to, the annotation